Node.js Gulp is super useful! It's not just for programming, it's also a companion for HTML coding

 First, create a directory in a suitable location.

-A common method is to create a development directory directly under the C drive, and then place a directory for each project under that.
+A common approach is to create a development directory directly under the C drive and then place project directories under it.

-In this example, create a directory called development directly under the C drive, and then create a directory called sass_test under that.
+In this case, we will create a directory called "development" directly under the C drive, and then create a directory called "sass_test" under that.

 mkdir development cd development mkdir sass_test cd sass_test